golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 This article focuses on `run()` command and chaining commands using `beginBatch()` method, examples for `uploadFile()`, `uploadJSON()`, `downloadFile()` commands are in [sending data](data.md) article.

-We will start with simple example with single `run()` and then will focus on organising more complex task that requires a serie of steps:
+We will start with simple example with single `run()` and then will focus on organising more complex task that requires a series of steps:

 * send a `worker.js` script to provider (this is a simple script that prints "Good morning Golem!" on the console),
 * run the `worker.js` on a provider and save output to a file (output.txt) and finally